Volume 23 Issue 11, Pages 1573-1579 (15 August 2008)

 While this study lacks a control population, the presence of active suicidal and morbid thoughts in nearly one-third of PD patients is relatively high compared to other studies in the elderly and probably comes as a surprise to many clinicians caring for patients with PD.
 As such, the study provides another reminder of the impact of depressive and other psychiatric disturbances in PD and the importance of multidisciplinary care that attends to the motor and psychiatric aspects of the disease.
 Often, untreated psychiatric disorders, more than motor symptoms, drive subjective distress and disability.
 This is particularly the case for depressive disorders, which tend to be under-recognized and under-treated in patients with PD.
 Though suicide attempts are uncommon in PD, an association of psychotic symptoms and impulsive behaviors with SI and DI is concerning given their potential effects on judgment and behavior.

 Suicide is a devastating public health problem, ranking 11th among causes of death in the United States.
 There is no evidence that asking about suicidality and DI provokes suicidal behaviors.
 For clinicians not trained in mental health, such an inquiry can seem daunting or intrusive.
 One approach for beginning the discussion is to 'normalize' the possible experience, e.g., by saying "Not that you should feel this way, but sometimes people begin to think that their life is not worth living, or they might think of hurting themselves or taking their life --- have you been having such thoughts?"
 However, determination of actual suicide risk in a given individual requires direct questions about SI and suicidal plans along with evaluation of other risk and protective factors.
 In general, presence of any psychiatric illness, especially a depressive disorder, availability of lethal means, a prior suicide attempt, hopelessness, and ambivalence are 'red flags.'
 There should be a low threshold for psychiatric consultation.
 Further research is needed to identify specific risk factors for suicidality in patients with PD.
-Additional information on suicide prevention can be found on the websites for the Suicide Prevention Resource Center and the American Foundation of Suicide Prevention.
+Additional information on suicide prevention can be found on American Foundation of Suicide Prevention website.

 About Dr. Laura Marsh, MD